Cosplay-Ken/AstroPixelsPlus-Prod/README.md

 </td>
 </tr>
 </table>

+Automated Holoprojector Movement

+The primary feature of this project is automated holoprojector movement with live customization.

+AstroPixelsPlus automatically begins random holoprojector movement during startup.
+Three preset “moods” can be triggered at any time using serial commands from DroidLink Display.

+Web Interface

+A new Holoprojector page has been added to the AstroPixelsPlus web interface.

+From this screen you can adjust:

+Burst Size
+Burst Speed
+Idle Time

+Changes update live in real time and can usually be observed within a few seconds.

+Settings can also be saved so they persist after reboot.
+If settings are not saved, the system defaults back to Normal mode during startup.

+Important
+Slider adjustments update immediately in real time Preset buttons and serial commands also update the active settings After changing modes via serial command or preset button, press Refresh Sliders to update the displayed values in the GUI

 The other improvement (and the main reason for doing this project) is automated holoprojector movements with cusomeazation.
 I set up Astropixles to randomly move the 3 holoprojectors automatically upon system bootup.
 Three moods are preset that can be activated by sending serial commands from the DroidLink Display.